 Another review from University of Tehran, Iran discussed the benefits of combining radiation therapy with melatonin supplementation.
 The authors conclude that, “melatonin may act as a potent anti-tumor agent,” as well as ameliorate the adverse effects of radiation therapy (13).

-The only clinical trial I have found combining high dose omega-3 fish oil with melatonin in cancer research was performed at the University of Uppsala in Sweden in 2005 (14).
+At the time of writing this, the only clinical trial I have found combining high dose omega-3 fish oil with melatonin in cancer research was performed at the University of Uppsala in Sweden in 2005 (14).
 The researchers used approximately the same dose as two vials of Omega Cure with 20 mg of melatonin.
 The study included 24 patients with gastrointestinal tumors and documented weight loss.

 When the patients used fish oil alone, it stabilized weight loss in 38% of the patients.
 For the patients that used melatonin alone, it stabilized weight loss in 27% of the patients.
 When the patients were given fish oil and melatonin combined, however, it stabilized weight loss for 63% of the patients.